terminusdb/terminusdb-client-python/README.md

 [terminusdb-docs]: https://terminusdb.com/docs/
 [terminusdb-repo]: https://github.com/terminusdb/terminusdb

 [**TerminusCMS**](https://terminusdb.com/terminuscms/) is a hosted headless content management system.
-It is built upon TerminusDB and is a developer focused data management platform for complex data and content infrastructure.
+It is built upon TerminusDB and is a developer-focused data management platform for complex data and content infrastructure.
 [Sign up and clone a demo project to see how it works][dashboard].

 [dashboard]: https://dashboard.terminusdb.com/